mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

 It supports different types of charts that you can mix and combine using declarative syntax.

 #### Bottom Sheet
-A new *presentationDetents* view modifier allows us to present sheets as bottom sheets.
+The new *presentationDetents* view modifier allows us to present sheets as bottom sheets.

 ```swift
 struct ContentView: View {